namusale/Road_Traffic_Incidents/README.md

 ****🚦 UK Road Traffic Incidents Report – Mid-Year 2024****

-This project analyzes provisional mid-year 2024 UK road collision data to identify patterns in 30mph roads such as severity and location.
-The insights aim to support road safety by identifying causes and  possible hotspots.
+This project analyzes provisional mid-year 2024 UK road collision data with a focus on incidents occurring on 30mph roads.
+These roads are common in residential and urban environments, making them particularly relevant for road safety planning.
+The analysis examines incident severity, road and junction characteristics, and environmental conditions to identify patterns and potential risk factors.